AdilTestelin/MemoryGame/README.md

 A quick Memory Game using basic javascript functions.

 <h1> Rules : </h1>
-The aim is to match all the cards that are on backside. \n To match those cards, you must :  \n
+The aim is to match all the cards that are on backside.

+To match those cards, you must :

 * Turn two cards that are on backside.

 * If they are of same color (for exemple two heart cards) or of same height (for example two 10 cards), they stay returned.

 * Else we return those cards on backside.